kosiorm/book-to-text/README.md

 #### Request Body

+The request body should be a JSON object with one of the following properties:

-- `bookTitle`: The title of the book to download and transcribe from Audible.
+- `bookTitle`: A string representing the title of the book to download and transcribe from Audible.
+               For example, `"bookTitle": "The Great Gatsby"`.
-- `mp3Url`: The URL of an MP3 file to download and transcribe.
+- `mp3Url`: A string representing the URL of an MP3 file to download and transcribe.
+               For example, `"mp3Url": "http://example.com/path/to/file.mp3"`.

 You must provide either `bookTitle` or `mp3Url`, but not both.